-Fishing Guides: Central Vancouver Island
+Fishing Vancouver Island South

 The Southern region of Vancouver Island has salmon travelling through Juan de Fuca Strait each month of the year.
 Chinook salmon (kings) run every month of the year, with summer and fall producing the much-prized Tyee chinook (30 lbs plus).
 Mix in major migrating schools of pinks, sockeye, chum and coho, and you’re in for some incredible sport angling.
 Halibut fishing around Vancouver Island has moved front and centre, and is a game fish to be reckoned with.
 If a tug-of-war battle is to your liking, then test your skills on these powerful slabs of fish.